This month’s featured mission and collaborator- Monitoring wetlands restoration

 “We work in an area of nearly one million acres, including all streams draining from the crest of the Coast Range to the Pacific, from the Salmon River to Cape Creek at Heceta Head.
 With that much area to cover, we don’t go it alone; we foster collaboration and partnerships with a number of local, state, federal, and NGO organizations throughout the midcoast and are giddy with excitement thinking about the possibilities of working with you and your students.”
 From our letter of commitment of the Midcoast Watershed Council.

 Phase II Baseline Data Collection: Overflight video latest overflight Phase 1 (left)

 Next up features our monitoring of climate change

-“This is great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
-For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed wing UAS relative to quad-copters we currently use and provide your students with a real world application of UAS technology for management of natural resources.”
-From our letter of commitment from Oregon Department of Fish and Wildlife.
+“This is a great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
+For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed-wing UAS relative to quad-copters we currently use and provide your students with a real-world application of UAS technology for the management of natural resources.”
+From our letter of commitment from the Oregon Department of Fish and Wildlife.

 Environmental assessment of tribal lands

-Through work with our collaborators, we are becoming pilots and technicians in coastal resource management through their expertise in the following areas:
+We are trying to become world expert level pilots and technicians in coastal resource management through collaboration with prominent local researchers that have expertise in the following areas:

-- A letter of support (or formal MOU) to our program
+- A letter of commitment to our program

 - Letters on progress

-- Access to the data, findings, photos, results and permission us to publish our results in educational journals and conference proceedings
+- Access to the data, photos, and results allowing us to publish our results